-A small proportion of National Portfolio Organisations are responsible for half of the portfolio’s total carbon emissions.
-The ACE Sustainability Programme 2018-2022 delivered by Julie’s Bicycle is putting a spotlight on reducing the environmental impacts of these organisations.
-Over the next four years the programme will be working closely with Band 3 NPOs to achieve measurable reductions through development of good environmental management practice.
+A small proportion of Arts Council England National Portfolio Organisations are responsible for half the portfolio’s total carbon emissions.
+The Environmental Programme 2018-2022, delivered by Julie’s Bicycle, puts a spotlight on reducing the environmental impacts of these organisations.
+Over four years, the programme will work closely with Band 3 NPOs to achieve measurable reductions through development of good environmental management practice.

 - Improvements to environmental literacy, strategy, and expertise, to agree achievable, yet ambitious, Environmental Impact Reduction Objectives (EIROs) and create governance frameworks that support their attainment and benefit the longer-term resilience of cultural institutions.

 - Supporting energy management strategies and operational systems to embed new technology and behaviours with a focus on driving down impacts and costs.